marzeelabs/ritmo/README.md

 The only dependency is SASS.
 We also provide an <a href="https://www.npmjs.com/package/ritmo">npm</a> package.

-Find the documentation at [ritmo.github.io](http://ritmo.github.io)
+Find all the documentation at [ritmo.github.io](http://ritmo.github.io)